AdobeDocs/workfront.es-ES/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/delete-a-user.md

 >[!IMPORTANT]
 >
->Al eliminar a un usuario del sistema también se elimina la información asociada con el usuario que es posible que desee conservar.
-Se recomienda desactivar usuarios en lugar de eliminarlos.
+>Al eliminar un usuario del sistema también se elimina la información asociada al usuario que quizás desee conservar.
+Se recomienda desactivar a los usuarios en lugar de eliminarlos.
 Para obtener más información, consulte [Desactivar o reactivar un usuario](../../../administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md).
 <!--
 >* The procedure described on this page applies only to organizations that have not yet been onboarded to the Admin Console.
 If your organization has been onboarded to the Adobe Admin Console, you must perform this action through the Adobe Admin Console.
 >